sindresorhus/create-dmg/readme.md

 The DMG requires macOS 10.13 or later and has the filename `App Name 0.0.0.dmg`.
 For example, `Lungo 1.0.0.dmg`.

 It will try to code sign the DMG, but the DMG is still created and fine even if the code signing fails, for example if you don't have a developer certificate.
+You can use the `--no-code-sign` flag to skip code signing entirely and prevent exit code failures in CI environments.

 **Important:** Don't forget to [notarize your DMG](https://stackoverflow.com/a/60800864/64949).